 However, we found them pretty limited:

-- The electric models have cords which limit your reach
+- The electric models have cords that limit your reach

 - Battery-powered models require frequent recharging